iwagaki/AccessForbidden/README.md

 Install
 -------

-- Download *.crx to your local storage.
+- Download a *.crx to your local storage.
-- Open Tools - Extensions, then drop *.crx into the page.
+- Open Tools - Extensions, then drop the *.crx into the page.

 Example
 -------